 What you need to know to get started:

-3 balls in different colours (if you are using the same colour throughout you may get away with 2 balls)
+- 3 skeins in different colours (if you are using the same colour throughout you may get away with 2 skeins)

 Not important for this project as you can add or reduce the length as you choose.
 This one is a nice size so that if your tension is a little looser or tighter than mine it should still work out fine!

 My cowl has a circumference of 28 inches and is 8.5 inches tall.